 Communities

-Bernard Sunley Foundation Capital Grants - grants up to £20,000 are available to charities, specialist schools, CIOs, and other not-for-profit organisations including scout and guide groups, and housing associations, that are working to raise the quality of life for people in England and Wales.
-The Foundation aims to provide greater opportunities for the young, elderly, disabled, and disadvantaged by supporting capital projects in the areas of Community; Education; Health and Social welfare.
+Bernard Sunley Foundation Capital Grants - grants up to £20,000 are available to charities, specialist schools, CIOs, and other not-for-profit organisations including scout and guide groups, housing associations and churches that are working to raise the quality of life for people in England and Wales.
+The Foundation aims to provide greater opportunities for the young, elderly, disabled, and disadvantaged by supporting capital projects in the areas of community, education, health and social welfare.
 Application deadline: applications can be made at any time.

 B&Q Community Reuse Scheme - B&Q operates a community reuse scheme donating unsellable products and materials for re-use by local schools and community groups to benefit the local community and the environment.
 All items are donated on the understanding that they will be re-used or disposed of responsibly if they are not used.
-The types of material includes wood, plastic plant pots, part filled paint cans, broken tiles and slabs, end of wallpaper rolls.
+The type of material includes wood, plastic plant pots, part filled paint cans, broken tiles and slabs, end of wallpaper rolls.
 B&Q also works with Community Repaint, a network of schemes that collects any surplus, re-usable paint and redistributes it within their communities to individuals and families on low income, charities and community groups.
-Community garden projects, Registered charities, schools and colleges, youth groups, scouts and guides, hospices, preschool groups and registered child minders can apply.
+Community garden projects, registered charities, schools and colleges, youth groups, scouts and guides, hospices, pre-school groups and registered child-minders can apply.
 Applications can be made at any time.

 Morrisons Foundation Charitable Grants - up to £10,000 funding is available for registered charities delivering projects which help to improve people’s lives in communities across England, Scotland and Wales.
 The Foundation's objectives are: 1.
 Tackling poverty and social deprivation; 2.
 Enhancing community spaces, facilities and services; and 3.
 Improving health and wellbeing.
 Charities applying should ensure their project meets at meets at least one of the funding objectives.
 Applications can be made at any time.